Kristoball/CustomerRelationshipManager/README.md

 # CustomerRelationshipManager
   Creating a project for customer management where i want to create a login screen for the users.
-  My users should be able to create and update cusomers, and for each cusomer be able to create a log.
+  My users should be able to create and update cusomers, and for each cusomer be able to create logs.
   The logs should be able to be download as a pdf by the click of a button.

 # UseCase